MyTeleProject2026/slotopol-admin/CONVERSATION_SUMMARY.md

 4. Add monitoring (logs, metrics)
 5. Implement additional game providers

----

 This summary covers the entire conversation from August 15-18, 2026.
 All major decisions, code changes, error fixes, and file structures are documented above. 🎯

 ---

-Pro Tip: You can also save this as a markdown file in your repository as CONVERSATION_SUMMARY.md for future reference!

-Would you like me to help you with anything specific in the new chat?
-Just paste this summary and tell me what you'd like to work on next! 🚀